-Industrial cellular router ICR-2432 is designed for wireless communication in mobile networks that use traditional cellular technologies and is focused on the LATAM market.
+Industrial cellular router ICR-2431 is designed for wireless communication in mobile networks that use traditional cellular technologies.

 The primary purpose of this router is its use in the Category 4 (Cat.4) services on the cellular LTE network.
 Cat.4 rated router is capable of achieving typical speeds in 4G coverage areas where the network is enabled with 20 MHz of contiguous spectrum.
 The peak downlink data rate for Category 4 is approximately 150 Mbps.
 In the uplink, LTE Category 4 provides a peak data rate of 50 Mbps.